-The Inert Doublet model (IDM) is one of the most straightforward extensions of the Standard Model (SM) [1-3].
+The Inert Doublet model (IDM) is one of the most straighforward extensions of the Standard Model (SM) [1-3].
 It belongs to the class of Two Higgs Doublet Models (2HDM) which contain two SU(2) doublets in the scalar sector.
-One of these doublets, $\phi_S$ , has a nonvanishing vacuum expectation value (vev) which is responsible for the spontaneous breaking of electroweak symmetry in the Standard Model while the second scalar doublet $\phi_D$ by construction does not acquire such a vev.
+One of these doublets, φ_S , has a nonvanishing vacuum expectation value (vev) which is responsible for the spontaneous breaking of electroweak symmetry in the Standard Model while the second scalar doublet φ_D by construction does not acquire such a vev.
 This second doublet is hence not involved in the spontaneous mass generation in the Standard Model and does not couple to the SM fermions.

-Within this model we impose an additional $Z_2$ symmetry, labelled D-symmetry, defined via the transformation which should be respected by the Lagrangian and the vacuum.
+Within this model we impose an additional Z2 symmetry, labelled D-symmetry, defined via the transformation which should be respected by the Lagrangian and the vacuum.

-$$\phi_D \to -\phi_D, \ \phi_S \to \phi_S, \ \mathrm{SM} \to \mathrm{SM},$$ (1)
+$$\phi_D \to -\phi_D, \ \phi_S \to \phi_S, \ \text{SM} \to \text{SM},$$ (1)

-As electroweak symmetry breaking in this model proceeds completely analogous to the SM without the second doublet,

-$\phi_S$ provides the SM-like Higgs particle and is assumed to be even under the D symmetry.
+As electroweak symmetry breaking in this model proceeds completely analogous to the SM without the second doublet, φ_S provides the SM-like Higgs particle and is assumed to be even under the D symmetry.
 The second inert or dark doublet contains two charged and two neutral scalars and as they are odd under the imposed D-parity, its lightest neutral component provides a natural candidate for dark matter (DM).
 It provides a "perfect example" of a WIMP [4-7], and leads to an interesting pattern for the evolution of the Universe, towards the Inert phase as given by the IDM, with one, two or three phase transitions [8].
 Furthermore, the IDM can provide a strong first-order phase transition [9-13] as required by the Sakharov conditions to generate a baryon asymmetry of the Universe.
 After the discovery of a SM-like Higgs particle in 2012, many studies have been performed in the context of the IDM which use Higgs measurements as well as astrophysical observations, see e.g. [14-23].
-In addition, proposals were made how to search for dark scalars at the LHC in leptonic final states [15,22,28-31] and in single or dijet channels [32,33].
+In addition, proposals were made how to search for dark scalars at the LHC in leptonic final states [15, 22, 28-31] and in single or dijet channels [32, 33].

-Recently, also the important issue of vacuum (meta-) stability in the IDM has been discussed, and it was found that additional, possibly heavy scalars can have a strong impact on it [19,34-36].
+Recently, also the important issue of vacuum (meta-) stability in the IDM has been discussed, and it was found that additional, possibly heavy scalars can have a strong impact on it [19, 34-36].2

-While the model is intriguing per se and in spite of benchmark scenarios for the current LHC run [22, 39], it has not yet been studied explicitly by the LHC collaborations.
+While the model is intruiging per se and in spite of benchmark scenarios for the current LHC run [22, 39], it has not yet been studied explicitly by the LHC collaborations.
 However, recasts of other BSM searches with similar topologies have been presented in the literature, with prominent examples for searches for supersymmetric particles at LEP [40] as well as the first LHC run [20].

 In this work, we present a recast of the Run II analyses presented in Ref.
 [41] by the CMS collaboration which target an invisibly decaying SM-like Higgs boson produced in vector boson fusion (VBF), and Ref.
 [42] by the ATLAS collaboration which focusses on monojet final states.
-We reinterpret
+We reinterpret the results of these searches within the IDM by making use of the CheckMATE [43, 44] framework.